 Prior to February 2010, clients were provided business loans by the Company.
 Since February 2010, clients have been provided access to unsecured business loans through the Company's strategic relationship with Westpac Banking Corporation (Westpac).
 The agreement with Westpac provides that the Company guarantees all loans provided to clients by Westpac.
-Where a loan provided by Westpac is more than 90 days in arrears, the Company becomes legally bound to pay this loan to Westpac on request.
-The legal ownership of the loan is assigned to the Company and the loan balance is reflected as a loan receivable on the Company's Statement of Financial Position.
+Where a loan provided by Westpac is more than 90 days in arrears, the Company becomes legally bound to pay this loan to Westpac on request and the legal ownership of the loan is assigned to the Company.

-Loan receivables on the Company's Statement of Financial Position as at 30 June 2016, include client loans provided by the Company and other loans initially provided by Westpac but subsequently transferred to the Company.
+Loan receivables on the Company's Statement of Financial Position as at 30 June 2017, include client loans held by the Company and other loans initially provided by Westpac but subsequently transferred to the Company.